ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### ISISDAE reports `time regimes 1 and 2 are incompatible`

-Time regimes are incompatible when their starts differ by a non-integer number.
+Time regimes are incompatible when their starts differ by a non-integer number of microseconds, but sometimes rounding errors may lead to this happening in other circumstances.
+This check is actually no longer required and has been removed in ISISICP SVN revisions 2010 and above.